Road trip itinerary from Brisbane to Cairns

 138km / 1h 45

 Mission Beach is a four-beaches-in-one region offering one of the best spots to see the prehistoric cassowary birds.

 makes you certain dinosaurs existed, and also a little intimidated.
 It’s a towering bird, with

 a hardtop helmet, and blade-like middle toe.
 And it’s not afraid to use any

 Randomly, the cassowaries can be seen wandering Mission Beach.
 For a more focused effort to spot one, walk the Dreaming Trail, or visit Garner’s Beach, Tully-Mission Beach or El Arish Mission Beach.

 After you’ve ticked ‘prehistoric giant bird’ off your Australian travel wish list, you’re ready to make the final drive to Cairns.
 You conquered one of Australia’s most iconic routes – incredible!!

-You might think “duh” when you read this, but once in Cairns, you may (will) want to keep hold of your JUCY wheels so you can explore the Atherton Tablelands, Port Douglas, the Daintree Rainforest, and Cape Tribulation.
-Call us prepared, but we’ve even got this top 5 Cairns day trip blog for ya.
+You might think “duh” when you read this, but once in Cairns, you may (will) want to keep hold of your JUCY campervan rental or car hire so you can explore the Atherton Tablelands, Port Douglas, the Daintree Rainforest, and Cape Tribulation.
+You won't want your campervan hire to end so before you drop back to JUCY Cairns, we’ve even got this top 5 Cairns day trip blog for ya.
 Will you ever want to stop Living JUCY?
 Us neither.